jeremylong/DependencyCheck/src/site/markdown/data/cachenvd.md

     $ ./dep-check-date.sh ~/NVD "08/03/2015" -app Foo -scan /path/to/Foo --out ~/DCreports/FooFollowup/

-If today happened to be August 4th, 2015, `"yesterday"` would also have worked as well.
+If today happened to be August 4th, 2015, `"yesterday"` also would have worked.
 Also notice the usage of the `--data` parameter.
 This places the H2 database file directly in the folder alongside the .xml.gz files.
 This is critical, so that D-C doesn't run against another version of the database, like the usual default in `$CLI_LOCATION/data`.